Francis Ngannou: Early career

 Ngannou started his MMA career in November 2013 and fought mostly in the French promotion 100% Fight, as well as other regional promotions in Europe.
+At the time, MMA competitions were prohibited in France, and fighters instead competed under "Pancrase" rules, which prohibited ground strikes and the use of a cage, instead of the Unified Rules used by most promotions globally.
 He compiled a record of 5–1 before signing with the UFC.